World Class Safety Culture

 - Leadership team reviews all weekly reports from the corporate safety manager to ensure accuracy on audit results.

-- Enforcement of company substance abuse policy including pre-employment drug and alcohol testing, regular post-employment and random urinalysis.
+- Enforcement of company substance abuse policy including pre-employment drug and alcohol testing, and post-incident testing.